Do you plan to bid for running an Eurocon? Take some time to read all of the following:

 There are several things that a group bidding to host a Eurocon needs to be aware of:

 - The convention hosting the vote, is running the vote for the Eurocon two years forward.

 - While no notice needs to be giving, with a bid entitled to announce its standing at the First Business meeting of a Eurocon, it is advised to consider making people aware of your intention to bid.

 - Voting for the Eurocon is split into two blocks.
 That is the votes of the National Delegates, and the votes of the europeans attending the Eurocon.

 - To win the vote you must have the most votes, and win support of 35% of both groups.

 - A ‘no treating’ rule must be observed.

 It is also recomended that you read the following documents before you begin the bid, or at least before running your Eurocon.

-The version here is a draft that arose out of an open consultation following ESFS’ 2006 business meeting in Kiev, Ukraine.
+The version here arose out of an open consultation following ESFS’ 2006 business meeting in Kiev, Ukraine.
 Following the consultation further comment was provided by two Eurocon regulars (one an ESFS Officer and the other an SF professional).
 Following discussion at the ESFS 2007 business meeting in Copenhagen it was agreed that the ESFS Officers would arrange with the guide’s compilers some further minor changes.